statsd/statsd/docs/metric_types.md

 At each flush the current count is sent and reset to 0.
 If the count at flush is 0 then you can opt to send no metric at all for this counter, by setting `config.deleteCounters` (applies only to graphite backend).
-Statsd will send both the rate as well as the count at each flush.
+StatsD will send both the rate as well as the count at each flush.

 ## Sampling